lorsupra/lorsupra.github.io/TryHackMe/Challenges/Soupedecode-01.md

 ### Port Scanning

-The target was scanned with RustScan followed by Nmap for service enumeration:
+The target was scanned with RustScan for service enumeration:

 ```bash
 rustscan -a 10.65.172.99 --ulimit 5500 -b 65535 -- -A -Pn